msobanjo/courseware/topics/networking/modules/basics/README.md

 There are a myriad of other physical, wireless, and hybrid network devices.

 ### Network topology
-Topology refers to the way a network is organised, both physically and logically.
+Topology refers to the way a network is organised.

+Physical topology refers to the actual hardware - wires, computers, routers - of a network, such as those linking computers together in an office builidng.

+Logical topology, on the other hand, describes how networks without an obvious physical topology - such as in wireless systems like Bluetooth and contactless - link devices together, such as the WiFi in your home.

-Originally, all networks were wired, and therefore usually adhered to one of a few specific network topologies due to limitations on physical hardware.
+Originally, all networks were wired, and therefore usually adhered to one of a few specific network topologies due to limitations on physical hardware:

-**Bus**
+#### Bus
 ```text
     ┌─────┬─────┐
   [Node][Node][Node]
 ```
-**Ring**
+Information passing along a network which uses Bus topology would be received quicker by nodes which are close to the node sending that information.

+For instance, if a node on one 'end' sends information intended for the node on the other end, it will take a while for that information to pass through all the wires connecting every node together, while nodes in the 'middle' of the network might receive data slightly quicker on average.

+#### Ring
 ```text
   ┌[Node]─[Node]┐
   |             |